netfoundry/minimal-mistakes/docs/_pages/v2/guide-kubernetes.md

     TEST SUITE: None
     ```

+2. For the purposes of this exercise you may ignore the NOTES section that is always printed by Helm after a successful install.

-2. Visit the hello server in the browser on your laptop!
+3. Visit the hello server in the browser on your laptop!

     [http://hello.netfoundry/](http://hello.netfoundry/)

-## Private Kubernetes API with Ziti
+## Create a Private Cluster Context with Ziti

 _You may skip this section if you are not interested in making the Kubernetes API private_

 1. In NetFoundry console, in Services, create a service like "k8s api server" for https://kubernetes.default.svc:443 hosted by the endpoint you created earlier e.g. "k8s pod endpoint".
 This host config URL reflects the cluster's default namespace using [cluster DNS](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/).
     ![Ziti service for Kubernetes master API server](/assets/images/create-service-apiserver.png)